-- Respect the presenter.
-Give them your full attention.
+- Please give the presenter the respect of your full attention.

-- Start with the positive when you comment on your colleague’s works.
+- When you comment on your colleagues work, start with the positive.
 Use the terms below that we have learned this semester.

-- Be generous.
-Offer your thoughts.
+- It is very important that the presenter hear from a range of students in the class.
 Your opinion and judgements are important.
-Do not leave the work of giving feedback to the others in the class.
+Offer your thoughts generously.
+Do not leave the work of responding to the others in the class.

 - Conversely, please do not speak over your classmates.

 Framing: How the frame brings together the elements inside the rectangle juxtaposing them, creating relationships between them

 Types of shots: how much information is in the frame

 - a close up